p16/ReactMatrix/README.md

 ## prop `columnDefinitions`

-The `columnDefinitions` object can have the following properties:
+The `columnDefinitions` is an array of objects, each object can have the following properties:

 - `label`: the string to be show in the table header row
 - `field`: path of the field holding the value to show